Queensland Conveyancing FAQ

 Got questions about Queensland conveyancing?
 You are in the right place.
 Our FAQ covers the most common questions about buying and selling property in Queensland.
 Browse the topics below to find what you need.
 We cover everything from signing a contract to settlement day.
 Can’t find your answer?
 Call us on 07 3088 7675 or use our contact form.

 Conveyancing is the legal transfer of ownership from one party to another.
 It is a complex process, with many moving parts.
-From before signing a contract of sale, right through to the settlement (and beyond), it is so important to choose a law firm that will look after you, communicate to keep you up to date, and be by your side throughout the entire process.
+From before signing a contract of sale, right through to settlement (and beyond), it is so important to choose a law firm that will look after you.
+You want a team that communicates, keeps you up to date, and is by your side throughout the entire process.

 It can be overwhelming, which is why you must do your research and pick a conveyancing team that has a five star reputation.
-Furthermore, buying or selling a home is often the biggest transaction someone will deal with in their life – making it all the more important to choose an experienced conveyancing firm that’s on your team!
+Furthermore, buying or selling a home is often the biggest transaction someone will deal with in their life.
+That makes it all the more important to choose an experienced conveyancing firm that’s on your team!

-Whilst technically you can represent yourself when buying or selling property in Queensland, we would never recommend someone attempt this – instead invest in choosing a trusted conveyancing team to protect you and guide you.
+Technically you can represent yourself when buying or selling property in Queensland.
+But we would never recommend it.
+Instead, invest in choosing a trusted conveyancing team to protect you and guide you.

 In Queensland, a conveyancer represents either the buyer or the seller in a property transaction.
 There are many tasks that occur as part of the conveyancing process.
 Some of the main tasks include: